motorin/tailbone/README.md

   'someView': {}
 `

-For each index of routes processRoutes function creates or associates view by the name if the index
+For each index of partials processRoutes function creates or associates view by the name if the index

 templateName overrides view's templateName